 Environmental, social and corporate governance (ESG) factors are sources of risk to the Closed Fund's investments which could be financially material, over both the short and longer term.
 These potentially include risks relating to factors such as climate change, unsustainable business practices and unsound corporate governance.
-The Trustee seeks to appoint an investment manager who will manage these risks appropriately on its behalf and from time-to-time review how these risks are being managed in practice.
+The Trustee seeks to appoint investment managers who will manage these risks appropriately on its behalf and from time to time review how these risks are being managed in practice.